Maybe you are looking for real estate customer relationship management software that could streamline and optimize your business processes.

 The pricing model is based on bundled user sizes, and there is currently misinformation about that on a few websites.

-Contrary to what is stated on Property Base’s website, there is also no trial or demo available.
+Contrary to what is stated on Propertybase’s website, no trial or demo is available.

 The company plan is supposed to be $69 per user per month, which is billed annually, and it includes the following features:

 - Simple marketing tools